 Online registration for this event is closed.
 Sign up for updates and notifications about upcoming conferences.

 See the conference agenda for more details.

-There is a required fee for meals and refreshments expenses.
+There was a required fee for meals and refreshments expenses.

-Following the conference, a collection of essays written by conference speakers will be compiled and edited by conference organizer Louise King, Center for Bioethics faculty, and Josephine Johnston, director of research and a research scholar at the Hastings Center.
-The essay collection will examine concepts of reproductive autonomy in the context of specific situations that arise in assisted reproduction.
+Following the conference, a collection of essays written by conference speakers was compiled and edited by conference organizer Louise King, Center for Bioethics faculty, and Josephine Johnston, director of research and a research scholar at the Hastings Center.
+The essay collection examined concepts of reproductive autonomy in the context of specific situations that arise in assisted reproduction.

 The Harvard Annual Bioethics Conference The Ethics of “Making Babies,” is co-sponsored by the Hastings Center, the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School, and the Harvard Medical School Center for Bioethics with support from the Oswald DeN.
 Cammann Fund.

 2016: Social Justice and Ethics Committees in Health Care